segmentio/segment-docs/src/engage/audiences/index.md

 > It is not possible to edit an audience to convert it from real-time to batch, or vice-versa.
 If the computation type needs to be changed, you will need to recreate the audience with the appropriate conditions.

 > warning ""
-> It is not possible to edit an audience to include anonymous users.
-If anonymous profiles need to be included, you will need to recreate the audience with the appropriate conditions.
+> You can't edit an audience to include anonymous users.
+If you need to include anonymous profiles, recreate the audience with the appropriate conditions

 ## Access your Audiences using the Profiles API